Latent Concept-based Explanation of NLP Models

 \textbf{Latent Concept Annotation} For the sake of evaluation, we annotated the latent concepts automatically using the class labels of each task.
 Given a latent concept, we annotate it with a certain class if more than 90\% of the words in the latent concept belong to that class.
 In the case of POS, the latent concepts will be labeled with one of the 44 tags.
 For sentiment, the class labels, \textit{Positive} and \textit{Negative}, are at sentence level.
 We tag a latent concept as \textit{Positive}/\textit{Negative} if 90\% of its tokens (\texttt{[CLS]} or words) belong to sentences labeled as \textit{Positive}/\textit{Negative} in the training data.
 The latent concepts that do not fulfill the criteria of 90\% for any class are annotated as \textit{Mixed}.

 \mone{} identifies latent concepts by clustering the representation.
-We questioned whether the discovered latent concepts are a true reflection of the properties that a representation possesses.
+We question whether the discovered latent concepts are a true reflection of the properties that a representation possesses.
 Using \mone, we form latent concepts of the last layer and automatically annotate them as described above.
 We found 87\%, 83\% and 86\% of the latent concepts of BERT, RoBERTa and XLMR that perfectly map to a POS tag respectively.
 We further analyzed other concepts where 90\% of the words did not belong to a single tag.
-We found them to be of compositional nature i.e. a concept consisting of related semantics like a mix of adjectives and proper nouns about countries such as Swedish and Sweden (Appendix Figure~\ref{fig:clusters}).
-For sentiment, we found 78\%, 95\% and 94\% of the latent concepts of BERT, RoBERTa and XLMR to consist of either Positive or Negative sentences.
-The high number of class-based clusters of RoBERTa and XLMR show that at 12th layer, majority of their latent space is separated based on these two classes (see Table~\ref{app:tab:cluster_tag_numbers_eraser} for detailed results).
+We found them to be of compositional nature i.e. a concept consisting of related semantics like a mix of adjectives and proper nouns about countries such as Swedish and Sweden (Appendix:Figure~\ref{fig:clusters}).
+For sentiment, we found 78\%, 95\%, 94\%, and 67\% of the latent concepts of BERT, RoBERTa, XLMR, and Llama2-chat to consist of either Positive or Negative sentences.
+The high number of class-based clusters of RoBERTa and XLMR show that at the last layer, the majority of their latent space is separated based on these two classes (see Table~\ref{app:tab:cluster_tag_numbers_eraser} and Table~\ref{app:tab:cluster_tag_numbers_llama_sentiment} for detailed results).